 To remain a training practice, the practice is regularly inspected to ensure that we reach all the required standards for this level of teaching.
 The inspection involves an audit of data entry into the medical records.
 Only approved doctors from the Oxford Deanery’s School of General Practice will conduct these assessments.
 All information contained in medical records remains confidential.
 The inspection is only to look at the accuracy and consistency of our data entry processes.

-Our current GP Registrars are Dr Mark Bowers and Dr Santoshkumar Rajkumar.
+Our current GP Registrars are Dr Santoshkumar Rajkumar and Dr Kani Varshneya.